 Approaches to reversing land degradation

-- Direct scaling aims at removing the structural and behavioral barriers to regreening identified during the design workshop.
+- Direct expansion of scale that removes the structural and behavioural barriers to regreening

 The project is implemented in 3 rural regions of Fatick, Kaolack and Kaffrine.
 This choice is justified by the implementation experience of RNA in the Kaffrine region and allow optimization of project interventions.

-- Regreening practices adopted by at least 50,000 farm households, over an area of at least 10,000 hectares through project interventions.
+- Regreening practices adopted by at least 50,000 households on at least 10,000 hectares through direct support from Regreening Africa

-- Regreening practices adopted by at least farm households over an area of at least 600,000 hectares through the project advocacy efforts.
+- Regreening practices adopted by at least 30,000 farm households on at least 60,000 hectares through indirect support from Regreening Africa

-- Improved agricultural production and diversified household revenue.
+- Improved agricultural production and diversified household incomes

-- Improved productivity, resilience of family farms and ecosystems.
+- Improved resilience of family farms and ecosystems